 The first modern‑day IUD, the Grafenberg Ring, was placed on the market in 1915.
-Several other companies immediately saw the opportunity for profit, and by the mid‑1930s, there was a proliferation of IUDs for sale.
+Several other companies immediately saw the opportunity for profit, and by the mid‑1930s, there was a proliferation of intrauterine devices for sale.
 They sported intimidating names such as the Sterilette, the Collar‑Button, the Wishbone, the Silkworm Pust, and the Star.

-According to one expert at the time, “Sometimes these [cheaper IUDs] were claimed to be made of solid gold in order to enhance the price, and a few practitioners took economic advantage of the need and ignorance of women.”[ii]
+According to one expert at the time, “Sometimes these [cheaper IUDs] were claimed to be made of solid gold in order to enhance the price, and a few practitioners took economic advantage of the need and ignorance of women.”1

 More than 70 different types of IUDs have been manufactured over the last century.
 Some of these have consisted of polyethylene with barium sulfate so they could be detected by X‑rays.
 The Dalkon Shield, which was withdrawn from the market in 1974 due to a number of maternal deaths, was of this type.

 - The first is the non-hormonal Copper T 380A (ParaGard), which consists of a flexible T‑shape containing copper collars on both arms and a copper coil along the stem, and is supposedly good for six years of sterility.

 How Do IUDs Work?

 These devices insure that the uterus is as barren and hostile to new life as a desert.
-In fact, this abortifacient action is so efficient that scientists recommending the IUD for “emergency contraception” note that only one in 1,100 women will remain pregnant after inserting the device from two days to two weeks after their last unprotected intercourse.[ix]
+In fact, this abortifacient action is so efficient that scientists recommending the IUD for “emergency contraception” note that only one in 1,100 women will remain pregnant after inserting the device from two days to two weeks after their last unprotected intercourse.7

 Complications Associated with IUD Use